dhangerkapil/AzureAIStudioWorkshop/README.md

 Azure Ai Studio Workshop
-1. Using UI - PromptFlow-AI-Studio-Workshop-UI (PromptFlow-AI-Studio-Workshop-UI)
+1. Using UI - [this subtext] (PromptFlow-AI-Studio-Workshop-UI)
-2. Programmatically - aistudio-python-quickstart-sample (aistudio-python-quickstart-sample)
+2. Programmatically - [this subtext] (aistudio-python-quickstart-sample)